 “Tracing ancestors as far back as possible has brought to many people great satisfaction and pleasure.
 Even documenting one’s family thoroughly for but a few generations can prove just as exciting and fulfilling as a more sketchy documentation across two or three centuries.
 Each individual ancestral relative previously unknown and genealogically discovered is its own special thrill!
 No less thrilling is the discovery of records rich with information, which would have remained untouched, which would never have come to light, unless you had gotten caught up in the multiple, magnetic lures of genealogy.“ Alex Haley

 This resource details the history of the Thrush-Traynor and Birdsall-Danzi families of Patrick & Donna Thrush.
+This family history mostly concerns the adventures of the family in the Ohio/Michigan and New England/New York family septs, respectively.
 The genealogical data for both family trees is the result of a long stretch of research on multiple resource sites.
 The story is far from inclusive at this point–and is a work in progress that will likely take many more years to complete based upon the tree branches we have selected to include.

 We look forward to an active family interaction with our Journeys in Genealogy website.
 It is far from complete–and will continue to grow.
 All of the trees, charts, and downloadable GEDCOM files are fully functional and available for your perusal.
 Everyone is encouraged to use the “Contact Us” form to advise of suggestions, changes, additions, and to offer contributions to the data.
 Future articles, pages & Forum participation will detail elements of family history, discuss genealogical practice, and how to research and build one’s own genealogy website!
 We may then consider this project an adventure for all persons who identify with the family trees & branches presented here.